What is implantation?

-As the embryo travels down the fallopian tube, increasing its size along the way.
-In the fallopian tube it becomes the zygote and doubles to two cells, four cells, then eight cells and becomes the "morula."
+As the embryo travels down the fallopian tube, it increases its size along the way.
+In the fallopian tube, it first becomes the "zygote" and doubles to two cells, four cells, then eight cells and becomes the "morula."
 As the morula enters the uterine cavity it's called a "blastocyst."

-Implantation happens when the fertilized egg (blastocyst) attaches to the uterine wall and starts producing the pregnancy hormone hCG.
+Implantation happens when the fertilized egg or embryo (blastocyst) attaches to the uterine wall and starts producing the pregnancy hormone hCG.

-In 84% of pregnancies, however, implantation happened between days 8 and 10 after ovulation.
-There was an increase of miscarriages when implantation happened later.
+In 84% of pregnancies, implantation happened between days 8 and 10 after ovulation.
+There was an increase in miscarriages when implantation happened later.
 The rate of early pregnancy loss was 13% when implantation happened by day 9, it rose to 26% with implantation on day 10 after ovulation, it rose to 52% if implantation was on day 11 after ovulation, and to 82% if implantation was later than 11 days after ovulation.